Suddenly you aren't catching every lyric, beat, or podcast word. It could be a wax problem in your ears or wax in your earbuds.

 How Often to Clean Earbuds?

-If you use your earbuds daily, at the very least you should use an alcohol wipe to clean them once a week when you clean your laptop.
-This will help remove wax, dust, and grime that accumulates.
+If you use your earbuds daily, at the very least, you should use an alcohol wipe to clean them once a week when you clean your laptop or other devices.
+This will help remove accumulating wax, dust, and grime.

 A thorough cleaning should be done monthly or more often if you use them during hot weather or a gym workout that makes ears exceptionally sweaty.

 Equipment / Tools

 Whether you have earbuds with cords or wireless ones, the cleaning steps are very similar.
 Do not submerge the buds in water or hold them under a faucet, even for just a second.
 You'll damage the wiring.
 And, never clean the earbuds while they are connected to your phone, laptop, or another device.

 You can also use the same method to clean headphones.
 Just wipe down the larger surfaces as well as the inner mesh screen.

 If you have silicone tips, foam tips, or covers on the earbuds, pop them off.
 Mix a solution of one part dishwashing liquid and five parts lukewarm water in a small bowl.
 Add the tips and allow them to soak for at least 30 minutes.
 After soaking, use a cotton swab dipped in the soap mixture to give them a better cleaning.